 Essential Tips While Planning a Trip to Sri Lanka with Kids

-- It’s crucial to pack mosquito repellant, insect bite cream (especially if you plan to hike with kids), kids’ sunscreen lotion, swimwear, sunglasses, hat, rain gear, medical kit with basic medical supplies, hand sanitizer and long sleeve tops for the evenings.
+- It’s crucial to pack mosquito repellant, insect bite cream (especially if you plan to hike with kids), lip-balm, kids’ sunscreen lotion, swimwear, sunglasses, hat, rain gear, medical kit with basic medical supplies, and a hand sanitizer.

 - Bring along the books, coloring books, colors, travel games like UNO and beach playset to keep the kids busy while traveling from one city to another in Sri Lanka and of course they’ll need these while relaxing on a beach.

 - Access to clean water is definitely a concern and it’s advisable to consume bottled water.

 - Plan your trip during the whale and dolphin watching season (December and January being the peak months) because missing this activity on your trip to Sri Lanka with kids is a crime.
 We are the culprits, you know!

 Before you leave, don’t forget to indulge yourself in shopping pleasure because Sri Lanka has a lot to offer in terms of local and traditional handicrafts.

 I too brought back a piece of Sri Lanka in the form of amazing keepsakes.